 Through delivering daily surf lessons in Newquay we often come across common errors and bad habits in how people learn to surf.
 Spotting these trends during our surf lessons is how we help you solve problems and develop as a surfer.

-In this post we cover 3 of the worst mistakes we see nearly all beginner surfers making during their first few years of surfing.
+In this post, we cover 4 of the worst mistakes all beginner surfers make during their first few years of surfing.

 Each section of the surfboard has different reactions to the weight or pressure placed upon it.
 A common error with many new and developing surfers is to hold too much weight over the back third or tail of their surfboard, causing their board to slow down unnecessarily.